-The transferee or the successor shall be liable to be registered with effect from such transfer or succession and he will have to obtain a fresh registration with effect from such date.
-(Schedule III of MGL).
+The transferee or the successor shall be liable to be registered with effect from such transfer or succession and he will have to obtain a fresh registration with effect from the date of such transfer or succession [Section 22(3)].

 35) Whether all assesses /dealers who are already registered under existing central excise/service tax/vat laws will have to obtain fresh registration?

 No. GSTN shall migrate all such assesses /dealers to the GSTN network and shall issue GSTIN number and password.
 They will be asked to submit all required documents and information required for registration in a prescribed period of time.
 Failure to do so will result in the cancellation of the GSTIN number.
 The service tax assesses having centralized registration will have to apply afresh in the respective states wherever they have their businesses.

 36) Whether the job worker will have to be compulsorily registered?